xandeer/100-days-of-code/log.md

 ### Today's Progress

 1. Sorted Union.
-[1]
+2. Convert HTML.
+3. Spinal Case.

 ### Thoughts

-1. [1], I made a mistake with its test case, it really wasted my much time.
+1. I made a mistake with its test case, it really wasted my much time.
+2. Learned a new usage of `String.prototype.replace`, we can put a `function` as its second param.
+3. Reviewed `String.prototype.replace`.